GaryHostt/Oracle_Integration/README.md

 This guide acts as a repository for getting started with Oracle Integration and where to find relevant resources.
 For the past ~2 years I have worked at the Santa Monica Cloud Solution hub, creating [demos like these](https://www.oracle.com/cloud/solution-hubs/demos.html).

-OIC is a fully managed service offered by Oracle.
+Oracle Integration, OIC, is a fully managed service offered by Oracle.
 OIC offers application integration, typically triggered by an enterprise's business events.
 OIC substantially differs from Oracle's [ODI](https://github.com/GaryHostt/Oracle_Data_Integrator), EDQ, and [GoldenGate](https://github.com/GaryHostt/GoldenGate2ADB) offerings.
 The latter 3 offer data integration - moving larger quantities of data, typically to a data warehouse, for analysis.

-If you do not have an OIC environment, you can do this [tutorial](https://www.oracle.com/webfolder/s/assets/demo/integration-simulator/index.html#step1).
-Once you have OIC spun up, start these [beginner tutorials](https://docs.oracle.com/en/cloud/paas/integration-cloud/tutorials.html).
+If you do not have an OIC environment, you can start with this [tutorial](https://www.oracle.com/webfolder/s/assets/demo/integration-simulator/index.html#step1).
+Once you have OIC spun up, start with these [beginner tutorials](https://docs.oracle.com/en/cloud/paas/integration-cloud/tutorials.html).

 ## Outline